Synopsis

 The bear that inspired Paddington really does have a sweet tooth.

-More resources about Causes of inequality
+More resources about The causes of inequality

 4: Gold and E-waste | Blood, Sweat and Luxuries